ossia/score-docs/docs/reference-manual/devices/library/shmdata-device.md

 Shmdata can currently be used as a video input and output device.
 Simply create the devices you need, and set your video input / output to the shmdata device's name.

-## Examples

-These examples assume that the shmdata GStreamer plug-in is installed in `/opt/shmdata`.
+These examples assume that the shmdata GStreamer plug-in is installed in `/opt/shmdata`:

 Sending data from GStreamer to score: